Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Introduction

 That said, some recent progress has been made also for more generic classes of measurements.
 A number of works have established local recovery guarantees for a near-optimal number of measurements, that is, convergence to the true solution is guaranteed from all starting points in a suitable neighborhood.
 For sparse phase retrieval, such guarantees have been established for gradient descent \cite{S19} and {\em Hard Thresholding Pursuit} \cite{CLLY20}.
 For unstructured Gaussian measurements, local guarantees are available for the alternating algorithms {\em Sparse Power Factorization} \cite{Lee2018} and {\em Alternating Tikhonov regularization and Lasso} \cite{FMN21}.
 Suitable initialization procedures to complement these methods by constructing a starting point in a small enough neighborhood of the solution, however, are known only for certain special classes of signals such as signals with few dominant entries \cite{Lee2018, GKS19}.
+In~\cite{Maly2021} a model of low-rank recovery with essentially sparse nonorthogonal factors is considered, for which a robust injectivity property for several types of measurements is established.
+We also mention the work~\cite{Haeffele2020} in which a rank-adaptive algorithm for finding global minima of nonconvex formulations of structured low-rank problems is presented.

 Despite the recent progress, it remains largely an open problem whether and how joint (bi-)sparse and low rank signals can be efficiently recovered from a near-minimal number of measurements when no such initialization is provided.
 For an in-depth discussion of what makes the problem difficult and some initial ideas regarding how to solve it, we refer the reader to~\cite{Foucart2020}.